Internet-Draft OAuth Mission Status August 2026

 suspended parent reaches a terminal state child-delegation profile cascaded

 revoke and the Mission's expires_at both apply in suspended as well as active, so a suspended Mission can still be terminated or expire.
-The superseded and cascaded rows are companion-defined: superseded is committed by the expansion profile and requires an active predecessor ([I-D.draft-mcguinness-oauth-mission-expansion]); cascaded is committed by the child-delegation profile only when a parent reaches a terminal state.
+The superseded and cascaded rows are companion-defined and shown here for reference: superseded is committed by the expansion profile and requires an active predecessor ([I-D.draft-mcguinness-oauth-mission-expansion]); cascaded is committed by the child-delegation profile only when a parent reaches a terminal state.
 A suspended parent holds a dependent Child Mission non-active reversibly rather than driving it to cascaded ([I-D.draft-mcguinness-oauth-mission-child-delegation]).
 Neither companion state is produced by this profile's endpoint.

 Which parties may perform which operation is deployment-defined.
 Typical deployments authorize revoke to the Mission's Subject or Approver and to administrators; suspend and resume to administrators; and complete to the requesting client or an administrator.